Air ducts in a home with metal-baked tape applied to prevent air duct leakage

 High Electricity Bills

-If your electric company hasn’t increased your electricity’s kWh rate, and yet your bill has increased, you may have a leak.
+If your electric company hasn’t increased your electricity’s kWh rate, and yet your bill has increased, you may have a leaky duct system.

 Poorly Distributed Heating and Cooling Throughout Your Home